shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/custom-pallet.md

 }
 ```

 2. Add attribute

-Allows identity owner to add attribute key-value to their own identity.
-Should throw error when trying to add attribute to someone else's identity or if identity is not found
+Allows the identity owner to add attribute key-values to their own identity.
+This should throw an error when trying to add attributes to someone else's identity or if identity is not found.

 ```rust
 // Allows identity owners to add attribute to their identity (key, value)
 #[weight = 10_000 + T::DbWeight::get().reads_writes(1,1)]